Skip to content

 Overview

-Microsoft Copilot Studio brings enterprise-grade MCP support to organizations that need AI agents connected to their business systems.
-Connect Tallyfy’s MCP server with Copilot Studio, and you’ll build intelligent agents that automate workflows, manage processes, and interact with your Tallyfy data through natural language commands.
+Microsoft Copilot Studio adds MCP support for organizations that need AI agents connected to business systems.
+Connect Tallyfy’s MCP server with Copilot Studio to build agents that automate workflows, manage processes, and interact with your Tallyfy data through natural language.

-Want to know how it all works?
-This guide walks you through configuring Tallyfy’s MCP server with Microsoft Copilot Studio, tapping into unique enterprise features, working around limitations, and implementing battle-tested production practices.
+This guide covers configuring Tallyfy’s MCP server with Copilot Studio, working with enterprise features, handling limitations, and production practices.

-• Enterprise features: Virtual Network integration, Data Loss Prevention (DLP), multiple authentication methods
+• Enterprise features: VNet integration, DLP, multiple auth methods

 • Platform integration: Native Power Platform connector infrastructure

-• Prebuilt connectors: Dataverse, Dynamics 365 (Sales, Finance, Supply Chain, Service), Microsoft Fabric
+• Prebuilt connectors: GitHub, Asana, Jira, Dataverse, Dynamics 365, Microsoft Fabric

 Prerequisites